AntonelliLab/raxmlGUI/docs/index.md

 *	Seamless integration with RAxML and RAxML-NG available on all major operating systems
 *	Automated pipelines for analyses that require multiple successive calls of RAxML
 *	Built-in functions to concatenate alignment files with automatic partition settings
+*	Possibility to select the best-fit model of evolution for DNA or protein alignments using ModelTest-NG<sup>5</sup>

 While the program presented here is a beta version, the most important functions and analyses are already implemented and functional and we encourage users to [send us any feedback they may have](mailto:raxmlgui.help@gmail.com). raxmlGUI facilitates phylogenetic analyses by coupling an intuitive interface with the unmatched performance of RAxML.
 Read more in the [bioRxiv paper](https://www.biorxiv.org/content/10.1101/800912v1).

 ------------------------

 <small>
-  <sup>1</sup> Edler, D., Klein, J., Antonelli, A., and Silvestro, D. 2019. **raxmlGUI 2.0 beta: a graphical interface and toolkit for phylogenetic analyses using RAxML.** _bioRxiv_, doi: https://doi.org/10.1101/800912
+  <sup>1</sup> Edler, D., J. Klein, A. Antonelli, and D. Silvestro.
+2019. **raxmlGUI 2.0 beta: a graphical interface and toolkit for phylogenetic analyses using RAxML.** _bioRxiv_, doi: https://doi.org/10.1101/800912
 </small>

 <small>